rafal-wolsztyniak/Chartformer-Library/README.md

 # ChartFormer
-### SSJS Library for Salesforce Marketing Cloud for data vizualization.
+### SSJS Library for Salesforce Marketing Cloud for data visualization

 Designed to transform data loaded from SFMC data extensions into objects compatible with Google Charts.